Connor2023/resume/update-log.md

   Upcoming updates that will go live in next version (with respective completion dates)
+  - Completed addition of a 'projects' webpage (08/01/2023)
   - Began work on the addition of a 'projects' webpage (07/01/2023)
   - Adjusted home webpage slideshow by replacing irrelevant images and removing them from the images folder, also added a title for the slideshow (07/01/2023)
   - Replaced redundant JS function with CSS animations (05/01/2023)